NKS8/web-scraping-challenge/README.md

 # web-scraping-challenge
 ## 12

 It is a web application that scraped from various websites and all data related to the Mission to Mars.
-All information required are displayd in a single HTML page.
+Information required is displayd in a single HTML page.

 ![Screenshot 2021-08-25 014200](https://user-images.githubusercontent.com/67448948/130733009-923cc8c4-9e00-4baa-851f-5ba2eecbd85d.png)